 where $G^{(\alpha)}$ is the potential of the $\alpha$-stable L\'evy process totally skewed to the right.
 This bears some resemblance to the limits obtained for occupation time fluctuations of $\alpha$-stable branching particle systems e.g. in \cite{functlim4}.

-The motivation to the present work was to investigate how the long range dependence phenomenon translates to the case of marked Hawkes processes.
-In particular the processes where the marks are heavy tailed, as well as understanding better the relation with branching particle systems.
+The motivation for the present work was to investigate how the long range dependence phenomenon translates to the case of marked Hawkes processes.
+In particular the case where the marks are heavy tailed, as well as understanding better the relation with branching particle systems.